Evaluating few shot and Contrastive learning Methods for Code Clone Detection: Background

-{Few shot learning is an area of machine learning where the model is trained using a restricted number of labeled data, sometimes as much as one sample in a downstream task.
-In this regard, few shot learning algorithms and models learn a meta learner so that the meta learner can compare the labeled samples with query examples, for which the model should predict the related class \cite{wang2019few}. } There are three different datasets in a few shot learning problem: train set, support set, and test set (also known as query set).
-While the support set and test set share the same label space, the label space of the train set is disjoint with both the support set and test set.
-In this regard, if the support set consists of K samples per each unique class and there exist C classes in the support set, then this problem is called a k-shot C-way \cite{li2021concise}.
+Few-shot learning is an area of machine learning where the model is trained using a restricted number of labeled data, sometimes as much as one sample in a downstream task.
+In this regard, few-shot learning algorithms and models learn a meta learner so that the meta learner can compare the labeled samples, which are called support set, with query examples, for which the model should predict the related class \cite{song2022comprehensive}.
+Figure \ref{fig:maml} shows the intuition behind Model-Agnostic Meta-Learning (MAML), the parametric-based algorithm used in this research for few-shot learning.
+In few-shot learning, we use three different datasets: \textit{train} set, \textit{support} set, and test set (also known as \textit{query} set).
+While the support set and test set share the same label space, the label space of the train set is disjoint with them.
+In this regard, if the support set consists of K samples per each unique class and there exist C classes in the support set, then this problem is called a K-shot C-way \cite{li2021concise}.
 It is possible to learn a classifier using only labeled samples in the support set.
 However, as the number of labeled data is scarce, the model would be overfitted to a few examples in the support set.
-Thus, few shot learning algorithms learn a meta-learner capable of extracting transferable knowledge from the train set so that the model can be successfully fine-tuned using labeled data in the support set and performs more accurately on the test set \cite{li2021concise}.
-Accordingly, to better train the meta learner on the train set, an episode approach similar to \cite{vinyals2016matching} is utilized in most studies to mimic the few shot learning setting for meta-learning.
-In this sense, an episode is created in each training iteration by sampling C classes in the train set.
+Thus, few-shot learning algorithms learn a meta-learner capable of extracting transferable knowledge from the train set so that the model can be successfully fine-tuned using labeled data in the support set and performs more accurately on the test set \cite{li2021concise}.
+Accordingly, to better train the meta-learner on the train set, an episode approach similar to \cite{vinyals2016matching} is utilized in most studies to mimic the few-shot learning setting for meta-learning.
+The process of training MAML is depicted in Figure \ref{fig:maml-train}.
+An episode is created in each training iteration by sampling C classes in the train set.
 Then, K-samples are chosen randomly for each class to serve as the support set.
 Moreover, a query set is formed using the remaining samples.
-The model is then trained using the support set in each episode, and the losses are computed using the query set to perform learning.
+The model is then trained using the support set in each episode, and the losses for each episode (task) are computed using the query set to perform learning in the inner loop of MAML.
+Then, in the outer loop of MAML, The model parameters are updated using gradient descent on the aggregate loss computed over all tasks in the episode.
+The objective is to obtain a model that can quickly adapt to new tasks.
 We follow this episode-based approach for code clone detection.
+The details of how the algorithm is used in our study for few-shot learning are provided in Section \ref{subsec:maml}.